-The International English Language Testing System popularly referred to as IELTS, is a world-renowned, widely accepted English language test.
+The International English Language Testing System popularly referred to as the IELTS exam, is a world-renowned, widely accepted English language test.
 It is the first choice for most VISA applicants who wish to study or settle in an English-speaking country.
-When we say most applicants, there is a slight question niggling at the back of our heads, “Is there a minimum or maximum age limit for taking the IELTS?”
+When we say most applicants, there is a slight question niggling at the back of our heads, “Is there a minimum or maximum age limit for taking the IELTS exam?”

-According to the official IELTS website, and I am paraphrasing here, IELTS can be taken by anyone in the world, irrespective of their nationality, gender, age, race, or religion; however, it is not recommended for persons under 16 years of age.
+According to the official IELTS exam website, and I am paraphrasing here, the IELTS exam can be taken by anyone in the world, irrespective of their nationality, gender, age, race, or religion; however, it is not recommended for persons under 16 years of age.

 Now, what is this “under-16” story?
 Do they mean that 16 years is the minimum age limit?

 Absolutely not!
-Technically, all age groups are eligible to take IELTS, however, a child under 16 years of age does not have much use for an IELTS score.
+Technically, all age groups are eligible to take the IELTS exam, however, a child under 16 years of age does not have much use for an IELTS score.
 Why so?
 Let us see this case in a little more detail.

-We all know that most people take the IELTS to get admission to a university or to get a migration visa to an English-speaking country like the UK, USA, Australia, Canada, New Zealand, or Singapore.
+We all know that most people prepare for the IELTS exam to get admission to a university or to get a migration visa to an English-speaking country like the UK, USA, Australia, Canada, New Zealand, or Singapore.
 In such cases, most applicants are 18 or more than 18 years of age and we also know that IELTS scores hold good only for two years.
-Now, if a person under 16 years of age takes the IELTS, his scores will expire much before he/she applies for the visa for study abroad or migration.
-So, this is the rudimentary logic behind IELTS not being “recommended” for persons under 16 years of age.
+Now, if a person under 16 years of age prepares for the IELTS exam, his/her IELTS scores will expire much before he/she applies for the visa for study abroad or migration.
+So, this is the rudimentary logic behind the IELTS exam not being “recommended” for persons under 16 years of age.

-So if you think, you are too young or too old for the IELTS, read the above article again and decide for yourself.
-And, in case, even after going through the same there are more detailed questions peeking in your mind, do not hesitate to consult an overseas advisor.
+So if you think you are too young or too old for the IELTS exam, read the above article again and decide for yourself.
+And, in case, even after going through the same there are more detailed questions peeking into your mind, do not hesitate to consult an overseas education consultant for IELTS preparation.

 Here at Manya, we have a diverse pool of advisors with destination-specific expertise – so any query you have regarding the application process, any authentic information is just a call away!